Leland T. Powers: Biography

+In 1893, it was written that, "Leland Powers is small and active, and tropical in temperament, and he dare enact a play with great fidelity."

-He married Carol Hoyt on Christmas Eve, 24 December 1895 in Somerville, Massachusetts.
+He married Carol Hoyt on Christmas Eve, December 24, 1895 in Somerville, Massachusetts.

 Leland Powers School

 In 1904, he founded the Leland Powers School of the Spoken Word in Boston, Massachusetts, joining his wife and more than a dozen staff members in teaching 140 students annually.
 Ten years later, in 1914, Powers had a building constructed in the Fenway next door to the Girls' Latin School.
 From the school Powers sold several books, including Talks on Expression, Fundamentals of Expression (with Mrs. Powers), and a practice book for learners.

 Powers' pedagogy was credited as "offering a more holistic answer to the actor's problems," similar to his contemporary, Charles Wesley Emerson.